Streamlining Customer Accounting Input

 The most common reasons for churn that Ceterus experiences are either related to the speed at which a company’s books are being closed or the accuracy of those books.
 Due to recently experiencing some churn from larger customers, the product team focused more on interviews with customers who own a higher number of locations and some recently churned customers.

-The interviews led to more findings about the trouble users were having reviewing their own financials and general issues surrounding communication within the application.
-The existing page responsible for the customer coding of transactions was far from perfect, but the issues were exponentially more troublesome the more locations a user managed.
+The existing pages responsible for the customer's input were far from perfect, but the issues were exponentially more troublesome the more locations a user managed.

-So I propose we combine the pages.
+So I propose we combine the pages at least.
 Seems simple enough.
 Actually, due to the way we pull Zendesk tickets into the Action Center, they can’t exist with another type of item, like transactions.
 This is why in the previous Action Center there was simply a link to all the transactions a user has to code that takes them to the Transactions To Code page.
-That is why there are internal and external focus points.
-We will have to create another way to handle these miscellaneous items, or Blockers, internally so that we can display them together externally.
-That project, which would end up being our own custom CRM tool called Blockers, could be a case study on its own, but keep in mind both of these are happening simultaneously.
+That is another reason why there are internal and external focus points.
+We will have to create another way to handle these Blockers internally so that we can display them together externally.
+That project, which would end up being our own custom support ticketing system called Blockers, could be a case study on its own, but keep in mind both of these are happening simultaneously.

-The original Action Center with a link to the Transactions to Code page.
+The original Action Center that could only link to the Transactions to Code page.

 Early Homepage draft (Old UI) featuring first Financial Insights concept.

 During this time I was also asked to reimagine what our application, called "Edge" at the time, could look like in a complete redesign.
-I knew this possibility was highly unlikely, but it was a fun exercise.
+I knew this possibility was highly unlikely, but it allowed me to toy with possible new components.

 Design

-A new home page is being introduced, but transactions are still at the forefront of the project.
-After all, that’s still the main cause for churns.
-We want to introduce a new solution to this to stakeholders early and often for validation.
-Over the next 2 weeks I would iterate on different medium fidelity transaction prototypes with leadership and development to discover a simple way to handle complex transactions.
+A lot of changes are being made, but blockers, specifically transaction blockers, are still at the forefront of the project.
+I want to introduce a new solution for this to stakeholders early and often for validation.
+Over the next 2 weeks I would iterate on different low fidelity transaction prototypes with leadership and development to discover a simple way to handle complex transactions.

 In early discussions with leadership there was a focus on 2-line transactions, transactions which a user would only be able to edit 1 line of the transaction.
 This type of transaction is the most common we deal with and would start to be referred to as a 99%er.
-The 99%er would be the key to really nailing this transaction editing feature.
+The 99%er will be essential to really nailing this transaction editing feature.

 The other type of transaction, those with 3 or more lines, would be referred to as multiple line transactions.
 Early on in development it was discovered that we would not be able to let customers directly edit multiple line transactions.
 Customers would have to provide a comment to us on these transactions and we would continue handling the edit ourselves.
 Or so we thought.

 Development did ultimately figure out a way to handle both types of transactions, but it came at a cost.
 The UI would have to handle both types of transactions with the same UI components.
-This could lose a lot of the simplicity of the 99%er design and potentially create friction for our users with less accounting knowledge.
+Naturally, multiple line transactions include much more information and require more fields so this could lose a lot of the simplicity of the 99%er design and potentially create friction for our users with less accounting knowledge.
+The UI for coding 99%ers had already begun to bloat from prior development restraints and this threatened to do even more damage.

 Multiline Transaction UI with a 99%er.